thefutureseer/algorithms/README.md

 # algorithms

-## Constructing a list of algorithms and tests for each using Node.js jest to check the test and --watch.
+## Constructing a list of un/impoortant things about algorithms.
+Including actual algorithms, tests for each using Mocha, Chai and Node.js with jest to check the test and --watch to keep it running.

 Most of these algorithms are from Udemy course at https://www.udemy.com/course/coding-interview-bootcamp-algorithms-and-data-structure